sourcegraph/handbook/content/departments/people-talent/talent/process/reference_check_questions.md

 Phone Number:

 - How long did you work with them?
-- Did they directly report to you?
+- In what capacity did you work together?
-- Did they have any direct reports?
+- `if manager` Did they have any direct reports?
 - What were their core responsibilities?
 - What were their biggest strengths they brought to the role, or to the company as a whole?
 - What were some things they could have improved upon?
 - Did you speak to them about this?
 (If yes: did they show improvements?)
 - Can you think of an instance when they went above and beyond?
-- If given the opportunity, would you rehire them?
+- If given the opportunity, would you work with them again?

 **Reference #2**
 Name: